srish-kumar/serverless-microservice/README.md

 ![Create function](./images/create-lambda.jpg)

 2. Select "Author from scratch".
-Use name **LambdaFunctionOverHttps** , select **Python 3.7** as Runtime.
+Use name **LambdaFunctionOverHttps** , select **Python 3.12** as Runtime.
 Under Permissions, select "Use an existing role", and select **lambda-apigateway-role** that we created, from the drop down

 3. Click "Create function"

 ![Lambda basic information](./images/lambda-basic-info.jpg)

-4. Replace the boilerplate coding with the following code snippet and click "Save"
+4. Replace the boilerplate coding with the following code snippet and click "Deploy"

 **Example Python Code**
 ```python